top of page

 They want to understand:

-• What kind of asset is this and why it makes sense
+• What kind of asset this is and why it makes sense

 • How returns are produced over time